-- wiping of the mouth and allow the Lunger to continue any further evidence of blood in the mouth will result in elimination). - 3.5.
+- 3.1.
 Fall of a Horse.
-The Horse must be considered fit to continue in the event by the Veterinary Delegate, before it may be permitted to take part in a next round or Competition. - 3.6.
-Not entering the competition arena within 30 seconds after the bell. - 3.7.
-Taking more than 30 seconds after the bell following the trot, to commence the first exercise. - 3.8.
-All physical unauthorized assistance. - 3.9.
-Not stopping when the bell is rung during a test. - 3.10.
-Misbehaving of the Horse during a Performance, which will also eliminate all vaulters in the circle and starting on that Horse. - 3.11.
-Misbehaving of the Horse before or after the Performance, which will also eliminate all vaulters in the circle and starting on that Horse. - 3.12.
-Taking more than 30 seconds to continue the test after a fall once the signal to resume (bell) was given, when all Vaulters or Vaulter have lost the contact with the horse. - 3.13.
-After an interruption of the test in unforeseen circumstances taking more than 30 seconds to continue the test AFTER the signal to resume was given. - 3.14.
-If the ground jury feels that for any reason that the horse or vaulter is unfit to continue the class. - 3.15.
-Exercises or dance moves on the ground. - 3.16.
-In doubtful cases, the Judge at A can consult the ground jury for support after he/she has interrupted the competition. - 3.17.
-If the ground jury feels that the Vaulter's size or Squad weight effects the comfort of the Horse and it seems to be labouring. - 3.18.
-Entering the arena with more than the nominated Horse, Lunger, Vaulter/s, Reserve Vaulter (for Squad only) and assistant where permitted. - 3.19.
-Vaulting on a Horse that is obviously injured or unsound. - 3.20.
+The Horse must be considered fit to continue in the event by the Veterinary Delegate, before it may be permitted to take part in a next round or Competition. - 3.2.
+Not entering the competition arena within 30 seconds after the bell. - 3.2.
+Taking more than 30 seconds after the bell following the trot, to commence the first exercise. - 3.3.
+All physical unauthorized assistance. - 3.4.
+Not stopping when the bell is rung during a test. - 3.5.
+Misbehaving of the Horse during a Performance, which will also eliminate all vaulters in the circle and starting on that Horse. - 3.6.
+Misbehaving of the Horse before or after the Performance, which will also eliminate all vaulters in the circle and starting on that Horse.

+- 3.7.
+Taking more than 30 seconds to continue the test after a fall once the signal to resume (bell) was given, when all Vaulters or Vaulter have lost the contact with the horse. - 3.8.
+After an interruption of the test in unforeseen circumstances taking more than 30 seconds to continue the test AFTER the signal to resume was given. - 3.9.
+If the ground jury feels that for any reason that the horse or vaulter is unfit to continue the class. - 3.10.
+Exercises or dance moves on the ground. - 3.11.
+In doubtful cases, the Judge at A can consult the ground jury for support after he/she has interrupted the competition. - 3.12.
+If the ground jury feels that the Vaulter's size or Squad weight effects the comfort of the Horse and it seems to be labouring. - 3.19.
+Entering the arena with more than the nominated Horse, Lunger, Vaulter/s, Reserve Vaulter (for Squad only) and assistant where permitted. - 3.20.
+Vaulting on a Horse that is obviously injured or unsound. - 3.21.
 Exceeding the number of canter or walk rounds on one day.
-See RULE 708 above.

-- 3.21.
-Approaching the Horse before the previous Vaulter has begun the vault-off. - 3.22.
+See RULE 708 above. - 3.22.
+Approaching the Horse before the previous Vaulter has begun the vault-off. - 3.23.
 Dress other than defined.